Return to POWRR Peer Assessment Program

 Participants will also need to complete several written items during the course of the program, which will make up their “POWRR Plan” document.
 We will provide guidance and templates for all components, so please do not let this intimidate you!
 The “POWRR Plan” will include the following components for each participant:

-• Institutional case study: a short write up about your current workplace, the types of collections you steward, your organizational structure, your funding/budget situation, etc. Participants will create part of this at the start of the program, and will complete it at the end of the training year, once they have started to implement some of their short term programmatic goals.
+• Institutional case study: a short write up about your current workplace, the types of collections you steward, your organizational structure, your funding/budget situation, etc. This will also include summaries of the results of your assessments.
+Participants will create part of this at the start of the program, and will complete it at the end of the training year, once they have started to implement some of their short term programmatic goals.

 • NDSA Levels of Preservation – a short summary of your self-assessment findings.